-Selling on TikTok Shop can bring in a massive new audience, but only if your inventory stays accurate across platforms.
+Selling on TikTok Shop can bring in a massive new audience - 58% of TikTok users have already made a purchase through TikTok Shop, representing roughly 870 million shoppers. globally.
+This becomes only possible when your inventory stays accurate across platforms through sync.

 Without syncing, a product that’s in stock on Shopify might still appear sold out on TikTok or worse, oversell when demand spikes.

-There are three main ways to connect the two platforms.
-Each comes with trade-offs depending on your scale and workflow.
+There are three main ways to add Shopify products to Tiktok shop.
+Each comes with trade-offs depending on your scale and existing inventory workflow.

 1. TikTok for Shopify App

-This is the easiest method for new sellers or anyone working with a small product range.
+This is the easiest method for importing Shopify Products to Tiktok shop.
 The app is available directly in the Shopify App Store and lets you:

-The main limitation is control.
-You don’t get much flexibility with how data maps across platforms, and it doesn’t always handle large inventories or fast catalog changes well.
+The main limitation is the lack of flexibility with how data maps across platforms.
+It doesn’t always handle large inventories or fast catalog changes well.

 2. TikTok Seller Center CSV upload

 TikTok’s Seller Center allows manual upload of product data in bulk using a CSV template.
-You can export your product list from Shopify, adjust it to TikTok’s format, and upload.
+Export your product list from Shopify, adjust it to TikTok’s format, and upload.

-Use this if: You only need to sync once or twice a month and your team is comfortable editing spreadsheets.
+You only need to sync once or twice a month and your team is comfortable editing inventory spreadsheets.

 3. Third-party connectors